alecthomas/SublimeLinter-contrib-gometalinter/README.md

 1. When the plugin list appears, type `gometalinter`.
 Among the entries you should see `SublimeLinter-contrib-gometalinter`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

+## Usage

+If you are launching Sublime from a window manager, it's possible your GOPATH will not be set correctly.
+There are two ways around that:

+1. Launch Sublime from a shell with GOPATH already set correctly.
+2. Set the `gopath` setting in the linter configuration for SublimeLinter-contrib-gometalinter.

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

+Two additional settings are supported by SublimeLinter-contrib-gometalinter:

+- `gopath` overrides the system GOPATH.
+- `lint_mode=background` will force

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: